kremmydas/docker-cli/README.md

 # fncli

-`fncli` is a command line interface tool for docker engine:
+`fncli` is a command line interface tool for docker engine that is able to do the following:
- * it can build a Docker Image from a given Dockerfile and run a container
+ * Build a Docker Image from a given Dockerfile and run a container
- * start a few instances of the Docker Image in different containers
+ * Start a few instances of the Docker Image in different containers
- * validate that the container instances are running
+ * Validate that the container instances are running
- * monitor the resource usage of each container (CPU, memory, network)
+ * Monitor the resource usage of each container (CPU, I/O, memory, network)
- * fetch logs of containers and stream logs real-time
+ * Fetch logs of containers and stream logs real-time
- * consolidate the log output of all the container instances into one centralized log file
+ * Consolidate the log output of all the container instances into one centralized log file.

  You can see the list of commands.